mrburns/ngx-smart-modal/README.md

 ## Contribute
 Firstly fork this repo, then clone your fork and go inside the root of the freshly forked project.
 Run `npm i` or `yarn` to install dependencies then `yarn start` to start the angular-cli demo.
-To modify the library, go into `src/ngx-smart-modal` and do some code (and some tests)! 🤓 When you've finished, commit and push it to your forked repo, and make a PR to the official `ngx-smart-modal` repo!
+To modify the library, go into `src/ngx-smart-modal` and write some code (and some tests)! 🤓 When you're finished, commit and push it to your forked repo, and make a PR to the official `ngx-smart-modal` repo!
 Thank you for your support, you rock! 🤘🎸